 2:00 – 5:00pm

-Free entry to the jam sessions – all welcome
+Free entry for jam sessions! all welcome!

 There will be a banjo workshop, for absolute beginners.
 Running in parallel to the jam session, at the same venue, this will cater for anyone who has either just picked up a banjo, through to getting you up to jamming with others.